 Funeral Sandwich Ingredients

-Funeral Sandwiches take standard Hawaiian rolls.
-Rolls are toped with nutty swiss cheese, salty ham and a tangy dijon butter sauce is poured over the top.
+Funeral Sandwiches are made with super simple ingredients, like standard Hawaiian rolls.
+Rolls are toped with nutty swiss cheese, salty ham and a tangy dijon butter mxiture is poured over the top.

 Then, they bake into mini-sandwiches of deliciousness.